apache/trafficserver/doc/admin/working-log-files.en.rst

 Using the Custom Format
 ~~~~~~~~~~~~~~~~~~~~~~~

-The XML-based custom log format is more flexible then the standard log
+The XML-based custom log format is more flexible than the standard log
 file formats and gives you more control over the type of information
 recorded in log files.
 You should create a custom log format if you need
 data for analysis that's not available in the standard formats.
 You can